-St. Mark Catholic School invites students from Preschool to Eighth Grade.
+St. Mark Catholic School has a proud tradition of promoting academic excellence to students from Preschool to Eighth Grade for 75 years.
+Having been a part of this legacy of 75 years as a student, parent, teacher, and principal, the story of the importance of Catholic Education in our community lives on in the hearts and minds of all who enter.
 As a school, we minister with parents in the formation and education of our school children.
 We are committed to providing the best education for each child.
 It is our goal to lead each student to a deeper sense of self-reflection, self-reliance, and responsibility by recognizing the individual gifts and talents each student possesses.
 Students are encouraged to discover their own unique contributions to society as faith-filled, responsible citizens.